Buying a home might be more affordable than you think

 If you’re not buying within city limits, you may qualify for a USDA home loan.
 This program was created to help low– and moderate–income borrowers buy homes in rural areas.

-There are two type of USDA loans — the Guaranteed Program for those with incomes that don’t exceed 115 percent of the Area Median Income (AMI), and the Direct Program, for those with income between 50 and 80 percent of the AMI.
+There are two types of USDA loans — the Guaranteed Program for those with incomes that don’t exceed 115 percent of the Area Median Income (AMI), and the Direct Program, for those with incomes between 50 and 80 percent of the AMI.

 VA home loans

 The VA mortgage for military homebuyers is not specifically for low-income applicants, but it’s helpful for several reasons.

 First, there is no minimum credit score under the program (although lenders can add their own minimums if they want to, and many require a FICO score of at least 580–620).

 Second, there is no down payment requirement.
 You can finance 100 percent of the purchase price.

 Third, there is no mortgage insurance.
 The is a one–time VA Funding Fee, but this can be wrapped into the loan amount.

 Finally, VA mortgages allow sellers to pay up to four percent of the purchase price in closing costs.
 So if you find a motivated seller, you could potentially get into a home with nothing out-of-pocket.